uniconstructor/demandbaselabs/DemandbaseDrupalConnector/demandbase/README.md

+#About
-The Demandbase Drupal module provides integration with the Demandbase IP API.
+The Demandbase Drupal module provides integration with the Demandbase IP API, exposing the Demandbase Company Profile to the application layer of Drupal.
+The module also integrates with the Context Module to provide an easy way to create rules and drive content personalization and targeting on your site.

+**Important:** *This repo is home to the public **development version** of the module.*

+For the latest public **production** build, visit: https://drupal.org/project/demandbase

 #Prerequisities
 * Drupal version 6.x or 7.x